wp-plugins/opensearchserver-search/readme.txt

 2. An example of search result.

 == Changelog ==

+= 1.3.7 =
+* Add autocompletion on main search input, not only in search page anymore

 = 1.3.6 =
 * Change facet behavior: there is now a standard behavior and an advanced behavior